ionic-team/ionic-docs/docs/theming/colors.md

 ## Modifying Colors

+import CodeColor from '@site/src/components/CodeColor';

 To change the default values of a color, all of the listed variations for that color should be set.
-For example, to change the secondary color to <code-color mode="md" value="#006600"></code-color>, set the following CSS properties:
+For example, to change the secondary color to <CodeColor mode="md" value="#006600"></CodeColor>, set the following CSS properties:

 ```css
 :root {